maxsivry/Asteroids/README.md

 I made this game with Matt Rieger.
 We used starter code provided by Lisa Dion.

 Note:
-I am a Mac user running Catalina, so the dimensions of multiplied by 2, but it may appear too big on your machine.
+For Mac users running Catalina the dimensions are multiplied by 2, but it may appear too big on your machine.
 To fix this, delete the *2 from width and height on each glViewport line in graphics.cpp display function.

 # How to Play